19bufordcarl/CarlRPG/Myth & Shadow/Resources for GMs/Creatures/Magic Diseases.md

 ### True Vampire

 Once you are released from your spawn status, you become a true vampire.
 If would die, you instead turn to mist and begin reconstituting in your *Coffin*.
-Your body reconstitutes and you are restored to full [HP](../../Player%20Characters/Derived%20Statistics/Health%20Points.md) and [FP](../../Player%20Characters/Derived%20Statistics/Fatigue%20Points.md) at the next dusk.
+Your body reconstitutes and you are restored to full [HP](../../Player%20Characters/Derived%20Statistics/Hit%20Points.md) at the next dusk.

 You can only be killed by Sunlight, [Pure](../../Game%20Procedures/Combat/Damage%20Types/Pure.md) damage, or with a wooden stake driven through your heart while you are reconstituting inside your *Coffin*.